jelledruyts/AuthProxy/README.md

 Depending on the protocol or type of IdP, you configure the typical properties like its client ID and client secret, and which response type, scopes, audiences, ... to use.

-By default (but this can be changed in configuration as well), each IdP gets a login URL on the proxy at `/.auth/login/<name>`, for example `/.auth/login/aad` if the reference name of the IdP is `aad`.
+By default (but this can be changed in configuration as well), each IdP gets a login URL on the proxy at `/.auth/login/<id>`, for example `/.auth/login/aad` if the id of the IdP is `aad`.
 You can also configure a "default" IdP which simply uses `/.auth/login`.

 The proxy uses incoming claims from the IdP to generate the appropriate information that will be sent to the backend app.
 Each type of IdP has a default set of claims mappings, which can be further customized in configuration by using [claims transformations](#claims-transformations).